jaalto/project--shell-script-performance-and-portability/README.md

 - In Bash, the using `ret=$(fn)` to call functions is very slow.
-On the other hand, in Ksh shells is is fast.
-Therefore in Bash scrips, it is about 8 times faster to to use [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters) to return a values.
+On the other hand, in Ksh shells that would be fast.
+Therefore in Bash scrips, it is better, about 8 times faster, to use [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters) to return a values.
   See [code](./bin/t-function-return-value.sh).